Tungsten66/Articles/LogicApp-Send-Query-Results-Email.md

 ![Full Logic App](images/LogicApp-Send-Query-Results-Email-8.png)

-> [!NOTE]
-> Once you’ve confirmed everything is functioning correctly, I suggest switching all connections made with your user account to either a system-assigned or user-assigned managed identity.  <br/>
-> Using managed identities allows you to assign Role-Based Access Control (RBAC) roles, whether built-in or custom, offering more precise access control to specific functions within the designated Azure resources.

 ## Post Condition:
 When a query is ran and results are returned the condition will be true and the user will receive an e-mail <br/>
 ![Application logon attempts](images/LogicApp-Send-Query-Results-Email-9.png)